drewbitt/MakePhoneCall/README.md

 # MakePhoneCall

-Make a phone call from an audio clip with Twilio
+Make a phone call from an audio clip url with Twilio

 Requires python 3